getzlab/canine/pipeline_options.md

 common behavior (file will always be streamed to job-specific input directory) **Warning:** Streams are included as part of a job's resource allocation.
-Having too many streamed files may adversely affect job performance as gsutil competes with the main job script.
+Having too many streamed files may adversely affect job performance as gsutil competes with the main job script for the CPU.
 If you stream more than ~3 files per job, consider increasing `resources.cpus-per-task`
 * `Localize`: Force the input to be localized.
 This will override default common behavior (file will always be localized to job-specific input directory).